biancamika/digital-garden/content/notes/3. Permanent Notes/Identity isn't constructed independently.md

 ---
-title: Identity isn't constructed independently
+title: "Identity isn't constructed independently"
 ---
 ## Reference
 - **Source:** [[Lawrence Yeo]]; [[More to That - Blog]]